vatpac-technology/sops/docs/aerodromes/sydney.md

     In general, the SODPROPS, 16D/07A, and 25D/34A modes are most suitable for Noise Abatement.
 The PROPS modes are most suitable for higher capacity.
 Since for the most part, neither of these are a factor on VATSIM, it is up to you which runway mode you would like to operate, subject to winds.
 Consider favouring the higher capacity PROPS modes during busy times, such as events like Milk Run Monday or Panic Stations.

 !!! tip
-    Take in to account an aircraft's weight when Runway 16L/34R or 07/25 are in use.
-The aircraft may operationally require the longer Runway 16R/34L.
-If in doubt, ask the pilot.
-The aircraft may simply want a departure from 16R instead of 16L so they have a shorter taxi, for example.
-If the traffic situation permits, try to be accommodating of these requests.
+    Take in to account an aircraft's weight when runways 16L/34R or 07/25 are in use.
+Heavier aircraft may operationally require the longer Runway 16R/34L, or pilots may prefer a departure from 16R instead of 16L so they have a shorter taxi.
+If in doubt, ask the pilot and try to be accommodating of these requests.

 When using the SODPROPS mode, pass traffic information to aircraft that are departing and landing at the same time.

 !!! example
-    **SY ADC:** "ABC, Traffic is DEF, a 737, on short final for the opposite direction parallel runway.
-Runway 16L, Cleared for Takeoff"
+    **SY ADC:** "JST521, traffic is a 737 on a 3nm final for the opposite direction parallel runway, runway 16L, cleared for takeoff"
-    **ABC:** "Cleared for Takeoff Runway 16L, ABC"
+    **JST521:** "Runway 16L, cleared for takeoff, JST521"
-    **SY ADC:** "DEF, Traffic is ABC, an A320, departing from the opposite direction parallel runway to the South-East.
-Runway 34L, Cleared to Land"
+    **SY ADC:** "VOZ954, traffic is an A320 departing from the opposite direction parallel runway to the southeast, runway 34L, cleared to land"
-    **DEF:** "Cleared to Land Runway 34L, DEF"
+    **VOZ954:** "Runway 34L, cleared to land, VOZ954"
 ## Parallel Runway Operations

 #### Go-arounds / Missed Approaches
-When operating under PROPS, go around headings shall diverge from the extended centreline by at least 30° away from the parallel runway.
-Aircraft on the ILS may follow the Published Missed Approach in order to meet this requirement.
+When operating under PROPS, go around headings shall diverge from the extended centreline of the parallel runway by at least 30°.
+Aircraft cleared the ILS or IVA may follow the published missed approach in order to meet this requirement.
-Go Arounds / Missed Approaches shall be coordinated to the SY TCU as per the standard procedure.
+Go arounds / missed approaches shall be coordinated with the SY TCU as per the standard procedure.

 #### Runway Selection
 Unless operationally required, aircraft shall be assigned the following runways for departure when PROPS are in progress: